mrbusche/backseatfan.com/_posts/2009-11-17-buffalo-bills-fire-dick-jauron.md

   </p>

   <p>
     Jauron's record was 24-33 since being hired as head coach of the Bills.
 He had two years remaining on his contract, which means a free $6 million for the 2009 and 2010 seasons that he isn't coaching in.
-If only I could become a coach, do shitty, and get fired&#8230; and get paid&#8230;
+If only I could become a coach, do shitty, and get fired? and get paid?
   </p>

   <p>